MicrosoftDocs/Devices-docs/surface-hub/surface-hub-3-security.md

 ## Change default local admin password

 The default local admin account is a well-known entry point for malicious actors.
-At a minimum, it's essential to change the local admin password on Surface Hub 3.
+At a minimum, changing the local admin password on Surface Hub 3 is essential.
 If the default Admin password is not changed immediately after setup, the device may be vulnerable to data breaches, system manipulation, or other unauthorized access.

 ### To change the local admin password on Surface Hub 3